 To check for a faulty aircon water tray, use a flashlight to see the drainage tray.
 The drain pan is inside the air handler.
-Broken condensate pans will have a condensate, debris or backups.
+Broken condensate pans will have condensate, debris, or backups.

 Check For Low Refrigerant Coolant

-Low refrigerant levels in your AC means there is not enough coolant to cool the warm air into cold for your aircon to blow out.
+Low refrigerant levels in your AC mean there is not enough coolant to cool the warm air into the cold for your aircon to blow out.
 This will cause the evaporator or condenser coils to freeze and create pressure on your compressor.
-The ice build-up will eventually melt, causing aircon to leak water.
+The ice build-up will eventually melt, causing the aircon to leak water.

 Is It Cold Weather?